DZRH: Ratings

 As of the fourth quarter of 2022, DZRH is the most-listened-to AM radio station in Metro Manila, ranking number one among news radio stations.
 This data is based on a survey commissioned by Kantar Media Philippines, Nielsen, and Kapisanan ng mga Brodkaster ng Pilipinas.

+As of the third quarter of 2025, DZRH is the most-listened-to AM radio station in Metro Manila, ranking number one among news radio stations.
+This data is based on a survey commissioned by Kantar Media Philippines, Nielsen, and Kapisanan ng mga Brodkaster ng Pilipinas.